(Disclosure: Some of the links below may be affiliate links)

 Then, you need to configure how many years you want to retire.
 If you plan to retire at 40 and think of living up to 90 years old, you need your money to last for 50 years.
 So you can input 50 in the Years field.

 After this, you can configure the period for the simulation.
 By default, the simulation will use all the data.
 The data is from 1871 to 2018.
-If you would like more recent years, you could configure from 1968 to 2018 for only 50 years of simulation.
+If you want more recent years, you could configure from 1968 to 2018 for only 50 years of simulation.
 Keep in mind that with a more extended period, there are more retirement dates.

 Finally, you will have to select your portfolio.
 For now, you can choose the basic portfolio choices from 100% stocks to 100% bonds.